DimitrisJim/dotfiles/README.md

 ## dotfiles

+wip

 Collection of dotfiles.
-Prefer to put as many as possible inside the `.config` folder.w
+Currently has asus specific conf.
+Prefer to put as many as possible inside the `.config` folder.

 TODO: Implement minimal functionality for setup.py to do it's thing.